-We all wish that photography was as simple as grabbing a camera, your favourite lens, and shooting away.
+We all wish that photography was as simple as grabbing a camera, your favorite lens, and shooting away.
 However, taking the picture isn’t the whole picture – pun intended.
 Another important aspect is the photo release form.

 Whether photography is a fun hobby or your career, it’s important to know the legal aspects of the craft.
 Otherwise, you might find yourself in some trouble.

 Photo release forms are a very important part of photography.
 And they’re not just about photographing people either.

 Disclaimer: I am not an attorney nor a lawyer.
 The information presented in this article is not intended to act as your legal bible.
 This is solely reference material.
 Please consult a lawyer for any legal matters.
 The below mentioned laws are based on the United States legal system.
 The information can vary by country, provinces, and districts.